 How to set up OpenVPN on AdvancedTomato

-On AdvancedTomato, everything is pretty much the same as Shibby with a couple exceptions.
+On AdvancedTomato, everything is pretty much the same as Shibby with a couple of exceptions.
 Instead of “VPN Tunneling”, the left sidebar tab is simply labeled VPN.

-The main difference here is the Advanced tab, which will have a drop down and toggles for many of the settings instead of having to copy/paste from the OpenVPN config file.
+The main difference here is the Advanced tab, which will have a drop-down and toggles for many of the settings instead of having to copy/paste from the OpenVPN config file.
 You will still need to copy/paste your keys and certificates in the Keys section, though.

 Tomato vs DD-WRT for VPN users

 Whether you flash DD-WRT or Tomato will probably come down to whichever one your router is compatible with.
 But if you have a choice, a few factors are worth considering.

 Advantages of Tomato over DD-WRT